openwisp/openwisp-controller/docs/user/rest-api.rst

         -F 'floorplan.image=@floorplan.png'

-**Note:** The request in above example uses ``multipart content-type`` for uploading floorplan image.
+**Note:** The request in above example uses ``multipart content-type`` for uploading floor plan image.

-You can also use an existing ``Location`` object and create a new floorplan for that location using this endpoint.
+You can also use an existing ``Location`` object and create a new floor plan for that location using this endpoint.

 .. code-block:: text